PARVO HOME TREATMENT / WHAT IS PARVO IN DOGS?

 PARVO HOME TREATMENT

-If your puppy is showing symptoms of parvo, bring them immediately to the nearest veterinary clinic.
-Always remember that 85% of puppies die of parvo when not treated, but if you cannot afford one or there is none available these tips might help you save your puppy.
+If your puppy is showing symptoms of parvo, bring the puppy immediately to the nearest veterinary clinic.
+Always remember that 85% of puppies die of parvo if not treated, but if you are not able to afford the bills or there is no available vet in your area these tips might help you.

 If you are getting a puppy please make sure you have these things: